amc5dg/Run-Faster/readme_actual.md

 It looks like the runner's times got noticable quicker after ~40 laps.
 We will call this the switchpoint.

-Using this, let's set up a model.

 We have three parameters that we are interested in:

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/CodeCogsEqn%20(2).gif "equation 1")

 Since we are using a MCMC framework we first need to create a rule to generate a new value for each parameter.
 First we generate a random time for the switchpoint to take place using a discrete uniform distribution.
-Next we generate values for the pre-switchpoint mean and post-switchpoint mean
+Next we generate values for the pre-switchpoint mean and post-switchpoint mean.

-Here we randomly generate where the switchpoint might occur using a discrete uniform distribution:

 Here we specify the generator rule for the runner's split times.
 At first, we assume that the runner's lap times are normally distributed.
-However; since life happens when we are out running: suppose we see a friend stop to have a chat but forget we're on the clock, there is a high likelihood that outliers may occur.
-So the model uses a Student T distribution instead to account for this:
+However; since life happens when we are out running: we see a friend, stop to have a chat, and forget we're on the clock, there is a high likelihood that outliers may occur.
+So the model uses a Student T distribution for each mean instead.

-Next we set up our update rule.
-We have our observed data, previous paramteter values, and new values for the parameters.
+Next we set up the update rule.
+We have the observed data, previous paramteter values (stored internally), and a new set of values for the parameters.
 We want to calculate how likely is it that we observed our data given these new parameter estimates and the old estimates.
 If our observed data is more likely to have occured under the new parameter values, we update our guess of the parameter.
 Otherwise we keep the parameters unchanged.
-So for each step our model is given new estimates for 'switchpoint', 'early_mean', and 'late_mean' (captured in the 'rate' variable).

 Here we set up the algorithm.
-The 'startvals' variable uses the MAP algorithm to choose an optimal starting point.
-The 'trace' variable is cumulative list of each update decison.
-Here we are making 10000 update decisions, 10 times (njobs = 10 argument).
-Each run of the algorithm is called a chain and multiple chains are run to assess model convergence and performance.
+The model uses the MAP algorithm to choose an optimal starting point.
+THe cumulative list of each update decison is called the trace.
+Here we are making 10000 update decisions, 10 times.
+Each run of the algorithm is called a chain and multiple chains (njobs=10) are run to assess model convergence and performance.

 Let's see what it looks like: